 - check rodents can't get in through gaps under doors, windows or pipes

-- put all food waste securely in your brown bin from Dorset Waste Partnership and put it out for collection weekly
+- put all food waste in your brown food waste bin, keep the lid locked using the handle and put it out for collection weekly

 - make sure compost bins are enclosed and fitted with 6mm galvanised wire mesh to the base before being put into the ground.
 This will stop rodents tunnelling in.
 Do not put food waste in your compost apart from vegetable waste, coffee grounds and tea bags etc

 - make sure your bins have properly fitting lids and rubbish is properly disposed of